syncfusion-content/reactjs-docs/ReactJS/Grid/Row.md

 ---
 layout: post
-title: Row with Grid widget for Syncfusion Essential ReactJs
+title: Row in ReactJS Grid Control | Syncfusion
-description: How to use and customize the grid row
+description: Learn here all about Row support in Syncfusion Essential ReactJS Grid control, its elements, and more.
 platform: reactjs
 control: Grid
 documentation: ug
 ---
-# Row
+# Row in ReactJS Grid

 It represents the record details that are fetched from the datasource.